Ultimate 4.2 Vortec Guide

 4.2 Vortec Engine Information & Specs

-With the 4.2 Vortec being the first in the Atlas engine family, this later included straight-five and inline-four engines found in vehicles such as the Chevy Colorado and the Hummer H3.
+The 4.2 Vortec was the first in the Atlas engine family, which later included straight-five and inline-four engines found in vehicles such as the Chevy Colorado and the Hummer H3.

 Vortec 4200 History

 When the Vortec 4200 entered the market in 2002, it featured 270 hp (201 kW) at 6,000 rpm, with 275lb/ft torque (373 nM) at 3,600 rpm.

 However, one of the most impressive aspects of the 4200 is that the engine reached almost 90% of torque at 1,800 rpm.

 For the 2003 model year, GM upgraded the power to 275 hp (205 kW) despite the torque output remaining the same.

 In 2006, further increases saw the power reach its peak at 291 hp (217 kW) at 6,000 rpm with a minimal torque upgrade totaling 277 lb/ft (375 nM) at 4,800 rpm.